Tarim mummies: Posited origins

+Mair and Mallory's research have been extensively criticized within academia for their role in providing an implicit foundation for white supremacy and Nazism within scholarship.
+The phenotypes found within the mummies are not homogeneous and many do not align with "European" features.
+Furthermore, physical features alone are not grounds for determining migration patterns and the cranial features alone examined in the remains outside of Tarim cannot be used to determine phenotypes.
+Mallory has since distanced himself from earlier ties to racist publications.

+There are also cultural, genetic, and phenotypic connections to the modern Uyghurs.
+Thornton and Schurr demonstrated that the broader linguistic replacement by Uyghurs cannot be construed as outright replacement.
+Uyghur phenotypes themselves have been previously (and inconsistently) classified as "European", "Mongoloid" and "Caucusoid" (classifications now widely recognized by anthropologists as pseudoscientific).
+Furthermore, traditional Uyghur techniques for producing clothing are understudied; in particular with regards to the felting process and its relationship to that of the clothing found on the mummies.

+In 1995 Mair also wrote that "I also hope to bring some of the corpses for a traveling exhibition to several museums in the United States and Europe.
+That way, modern men and women who are curious can see for themselves what their ancestors of the hundred-and-thirtieth generation back looked like".
+A passage criticized by Thornton and Schurr for the emphasis on placing the mummies as ancestral to Europeans and fulfilling a Chinese nationalist agenda over that of the Uyghurs.

 B. E. Hemphill's biodistance analysis of cranial metrics (as cited in Larsen 2002 and Schurr 2001) has questioned the identification of the Tarim Basin population as European, noting that the earlier population forms their own distinct cluster and having closer affinities to two specimens from the Harappan site of the Indus Valley civilisation, while the later Tarim population displays closer affinities with the Oxus River valley population.
-Because craniometry can produce results which make no sense at all (e.g. the close relationship between Neolithic populations in Ukraine and Portugal) and therefore lack any historical meaning, any putative genetic relationship must be consistent with geographical plausibility and have the support of other evidence.

 Han Kangxin, who examined the skulls of 302 mummies, found the closest relatives of the earlier Tarim Basin population in the populations of the Afanasevo culture situated immediately north of the Tarim Basin and the Andronovo culture that spanned Kazakhstan and reached southwards into West Central Asia and the Altai.

 It is the Afanasevo culture to which Mallory & Mair (2000) trace the earliest Bronze Age settlers of the Tarim and Turpan basins.
 The Afanasevo culture (c.
 3500–2500 BCE) displays cultural and genetic connections with the Indo-European-associated cultures of the Eurasian Steppe yet predates the specifically Indo-Iranian-associated Andronovo culture (c.
 2000–900 BCE) enough to isolate the Tocharian languages from Indo-Iranian linguistic innovations like satemization.